Sanne/elasticsearch-light-testing/README.md

 ## How to run it

+### Fetch it

+> docker pull sanne/elasticsearch-light-testing

+### Start it

 > docker run --ulimit memlock=-1:-1 -it --net=host --rm=true --memory-swappiness=0 --name es-it sanne/elasticsearch-light-testing

+Done!

+Keep in mind that this image is meant for development in quick iterations; the above options will terminate the container on CTRL+C and remove any data stored.

+### Customization & tuning

 I highly recommend using tmpfs for storage as Docker is otherwise not very efficient; direct host network usage also helps with efficiency: